CrucibleMC/Grimoire-legacy/README.md

 # Grimoire: Legacy 1.7.10

+### Note 1: Personal Suggestion, Use UniMixins as grimoire will not be compatible with other projects.

+The idea of grimoire is to allow the fixing of multiple mods!
+Right now, the biggest FixingProject on 1.7.10 is [GTNewHorizons](https://github.com/GTNewHorizons) and they use [UniMixins](https://github.com/LegacyModdingMC/UniMixins)!

+**So, i recommend you to use [UniMixins](https://github.com/LegacyModdingMC/UniMixins) to keep yourself compatible with them.**

-### Notice: As of 20.01.2022 this project is continued and developed independently by Aizistral.
+### Note 2: As of 20.01.2022 this project is continued and developed independently by Aizistral.
 Check out his repository if you want to get updated Grimoire (3.x.x or later): https://github.com/Aizistral-Studios/Grimoire

 A coremod that ships mixin and loads all necessary things for grimoire mixins.